codermarcel/SimpleController/README.md

 ### Named routes

-You can bind a route name to your routes by using the $bind parameter in your routes like so:
+You can bind a route name to your routes by using the $bind parameter in your routes like this:

 ```php